Sitharajerry/Automatidata_NYC_TLC_Analysis_with_Python/2_Exploratory_Data_Analysis/Readme.md

 ### Project Overview
-In preparation for building a predictive regression model, the Automatidata team conducted an exploratory data analysis (EDA) on the TLC dataset to better understand the underlying structure and identify data issues that could impact modeling accuracy.
+In preparation for building a predictive regression model, I conducted an exploratory data analysis (EDA) on the TLC dataset to better understand the underlying structure and identify data issues that could impact modeling accuracy.

 ### Key Insights
 - **Problem Identified:** Instances of trips with a `total_amount` recorded but a `trip_distance` of 0 were flagged as outliers or potential data entry issues.